 Basic meter installation

-If a User requests a Network Operator to install a new basic meter for a delivery point in that Network Operator’s network that does not currently have a registered meter, the Network Operator must install that new basic meter as soon as reasonably practicable, subject to satisfaction of any prerequisites for the installation of the basic meter under applicable laws.
+If a User requests a Network Operator to install a new basic meter for a delivery point in that Network Operator’s network, the Network Operator must install that new basic meter as soon as reasonably practicable, subject to satisfaction of any prerequisites for the installation of the basic meter under applicable laws.

 If a User requests a replacement basic meter (including by reason of a fault, malfunction or defect in relation to the existing basic meter or the existing basic meter having been damaged or destroyed), the Network Operator must install the replacement basic meter as soon as reasonably practicable after it has satisfied itself that the existing meter no longer complies with the requirements of any applicable laws.